KnockoutCoder/KnockoutCoder/README.md

 ## .what-i-built {

-### 1. AI-Powered Color & Face Shape Analyzer
+### 1. AI-powered color & face shape analyzer
-A web app that figures out your **face shape**, **skin undertone**, and **color season** - then pairs it with **fashion and makeup recommendations** that actually make sense.
+a web app that figures out your **face shape**, **skin undertone**, and **color season** - then pairs it with **fashion and makeup recommendations** that actually make sense.
 > your “AI-powered personal stylist,” but with less judgment and faster response time.

-#### ✦ Built with--
+#### ✦ built with--
-- **Frontend:** HTML5 · CSS3 · Vanilla JavaScript
+- **frontend:** HTML5 · CSS3 · Vanilla JavaScript
-  > Mobile-first, responsive, and optimized with the **Canvas API** for real-time image compression and rendering
+  > mobile-first, responsive, and optimized with the **Canvas API** for real-time image compression and rendering
-- **AI Engine:** **Google Gemini 2.5 Flash** - handles image understanding, facial geometry, color theory, and text generation *in one shot*
+- **AI engine:** **Google Gemini 2.5 Flash** - handles image understanding, facial geometry, color theory, and text generation *in one shot*
-- **Content Layer:** **Pexels API** - for fetching contextual, high-quality fashion inspiration (no more mannequins from Unsplash 😅)
+- **content Layer:** **Pexels API** - for fetching contextual, high-quality fashion inspiration (no more mannequins from Unsplash 😅)
-- **Networking & Logic:** Fetch API · Asynchronous orchestration with proper error handling and defensive coding
+- **networking & Logic:** Fetch API · Asynchronous orchestration with proper error handling and defensive coding
-- **Performance Optimizations:**
+- **performance Optimizations:**
   - Image compression (≈90% smaller) via `canvas.toDataURL('image/jpeg', 0.2)`
   - Cached DOM references for buttery-smooth UI
   - Smart fallback logic for API rate limits and JSON repair

-#### ✦ Highlights--
+#### ✦ highlights--
-- Reduced API cost by **85%** and response time by **60%** after migrating to Gemini 2.5 Flash:contentReference[oaicite:0]{index=0}
+- reduced API cost by **85%** and response time by **60%** after migrating to Gemini 2.5 Flash:contentReference[oaicite:0]{index=0}
-- One unified multimodal request handles facial recognition, color analysis, and recommendation generation
+- one unified multimodal request handles facial recognition, color analysis, and recommendation generation
-- Defensive error handling for markdown wrappers, token truncation, and service downtime - because AI APIs *will* misbehave
+- defensive error handling for markdown wrappers, token truncation, and service downtime - because AI APIs *will* misbehave
-- Progressive loading: main analysis first, fashion images stream in later for that “Netflix loading bar” feel
+- progressive loading: main analysis first, fashion images stream in later for that “Netflix loading bar” feel

-🧩 *Brings together everything I love - data, design, and human-centered technology.
-Also, it finally justifies the hours I’ve spent color-matching code editors to my desktop wallpaper.*
+🧩 *brings together everything I love - data, design, and human-centered technology. also, it finally justifies the hours I’ve spent color-matching code editors to my desktop wallpaper.*

 ### 2. (coming soon)